Council tax arrears: our main findings

-Eight in ten clients got in touch with their council about the arrears, but a majority of them faced threats of legal enforcement or demands for unaffordable lump-sum payments from the Council:
+Eight in 10 clients got in touch with their council about the council tax arrears, but a majority of them faced threats of legal enforcement or demands for unaffordable lump-sum payments from the council:

 - 62% of people had still been threatened with court action